Megamjm/Comfyvn-ToolProject/docs/studio_assets.md

 ### Registry Overview

-- Assets live under `data/assets/` (per type directories).
+- Assets live under `assets/` by default (per-type subdirectories).
+The location can be overridden via `COMFYVN_ASSETS_ROOT`.
-- Sidecar metadata is written to `data/assets/_meta/<asset>.json`.
+- Sidecar metadata is written alongside each asset as `<filename>.asset.json` and mirrored to `assets/_meta/<asset>.json` for legacy tooling.
-- Thumbnails (when Pillow is available) are stored in `cache/thumbs/` and referenced in the registry.
+- Thumbnails (and waveform previews for WAV audio) are written to the thumbnail cache (defaults to `cache/thumbs/`) and referenced in the registry.

 ### Registering an Asset